A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Challenges and open problems

 \section{Challenges and open problems}

-Following the analysed research works as well as our own experience in the area of credibility assessment and credibility signals, we follow up with an overarching and orthogonal (to credibility assessment and categories of credibility signals described so far) discussion of challenges and open problems.
+Following the analysed research works as well as our own experience in the area of credibility assessment and credibility signal detection, we follow up with an overarching and orthogonal (to credibility assessment and categories of credibility signals described so far) discussion of challenges and open problems.